buildbot/buildbot/master/docs/manual/plugins.rst

 Plugins were introduced in Buildbot-0.8.11, so as of this writing, only components that are bundled with Buildbot are available as plugins.

-If you have an idea/need about extending Buildbot, head to :doc:`../developer/plugins-publish`, create your own plugins and let the world now how Buildbot can be made even more useful.
+If you have an idea/need about extending Buildbot, head to :doc:`../developer/plugins-publish`, create your own plugins and let the world know how Buildbot can be made even more useful.